 Stock Narcan is used in the emergency treatment of potential opioid-related overdoses and is maintained at each school site.
 Trained personnel are able to administer Narcan during the school day if needed.

 Automated External Defibrillators (AEDs) are placed on all school district campuses for use in a cardiac emergency.
-Every school has trained teams to provide CPR in an emergency.
+Every school has trained teams to provide cardiopulmonary resuscitation, or CPR, in an emergency.

 The Health Services Department enhances the educational potential of all students in the Clark County School District by promoting health and well-being.

-Under Nevada Revised Statutes 392.420, CCSD will perform the following screenings for students:
+Under Nevada Revised Statutes 392.420, CCSD will perform the following health screenings for students:

-- Vision/Hearing screening for students new to the District, any students repeating a grade, students with disabilities, and those in Kindergarten, Grade 4, Grade 7 grade, and Grade 10.
+- Vision/Hearing screening for students new to the District, any students repeating a grade, students with disabilities, and those in Kindergarten, Grade 4, Grade 7, and Grade 10.

 - Scoliosis screening for students new to the District, Grade 6 girls, and Grade 8 boys.

-- Height and weight screening for students in Grade 4 and Grade 7.
+- Height and weight screening for all students in Grade 4 and Grade 7.

-If you do not want your child screened, please notify your school nurse in writing.
+If a parent/guardian does not want their child screened, please notify the school nurse in writing.

 Under a new Nevada law (Senate Bill 80), effective July 1, 2024, students who have a head injury, such as a concussion, will be screened with a Return To Learn Protocol.
 As part of the Return to Learn Protocol, students who continue to experience symptoms as a result of the head injury may require additional assistance with their educational needs and will be referred to the school’s Section 504 Liaison for consideration of a 504 Plan to assist them during their recovery.
 Student-athletes who sustain a head injury during an athletic event will participate in both Return to Learn and Return to Play protocol as outlined in the new law.